aziascreations/mooss-serialize/readme.md

 print(person_full)
 ```

-## Supported type annotations
+## Type annotations
-The following type annotations are properly supported by the interface:
+[Explain how they are grabbed from the class definition]

+// Any other object type should be ignored and if possible, instantiated as a dict.

+### Supported types
+These types should cover 99% of the uses cases for this package, however, in the event you would wish to use
+unsupported types, you can always do so by [... auto_typecast ?]

 * **Primitives:**<br>
 `str`, `int`, `float`, `bool`
 * **Simple sets:**<br>
 `list`, `dict`, `tuple`, `set`
-* **Composed sets:**<br>
+* **Composed sets\*:**<br>
 `list[...]`, `dict[...]`, `tuple[...]`, `set[...]`
-* **Variable types:**<br>
+* **Variable types\*:**<br>
 `Union`, `Optional`, `Any`

-These types should cover 99% of the uses cases for this package, however, in the event you would wish to use
-unsupported types, you can always do so by [... auto_typecast ?]

-// Any other object type should be ignored and if possible, instantiated as a dict.
+<sup>*: Has some limitations on what can be contained between the square brackets.</sup>

+### Limitations
+These limitations are put in place due to the fact that I don't have the time to implement a proper way to
+support weird and unusual data types.

+[...]
+If you want to handle these, you can either add support for it yourself or use a specialized and bulkier
+package.

+* Mixed complex types: list[ISerializable, primitive]
+  * A mix of primitives and sets should work but should preferably not be used.

+#### More specific and rare types
+Types and utilities such as the ones listed below should be supported at some point, but since it is not urgent,
+there is no set timeline for their implementation.

+*List of types and utilities that may be supported:*<br>
+`Set`, `Collection`, `NamedTuple`, `NewType`, `Mapping`, `Sequence`, `TypeVar` and `Iterable`.

 ## Contributing
 If you want more information on how to contribute to this package, you should refer to [develop.md](develop.md).